 This provides an opportunity for a candidate to connect the dots between their talent and experience and the position at hand.
 Look for the candidate who provides thoughtful answers and gives examples of similar work they’ve completed in the past.

 “Leadership skills are often considered to be the most valuable form of human capital found in an organization.
 Spying leadership potential early in an employee's career allows organizational leaders to assist the next generation of leaders to reach their maximum potential.”

 - Mark Williams, Management Training Specialists.

-Learning about what types of celebrities or other professionals who inspire your candidates gives leaders a unique insight into desired behaviors and actions candidates aspire to have.
-Those who inspire us, whether it’s a thought leader, author, artist, previous boss or family member, typically act as a mentor.
-If your candidate mentions looking up to role models who are known for success, strong educational backgrounds and ambition, you’re in good business!
+Learning about what types of people who inspire your candidates gives leaders a unique insight into the types of things they value.
+Those who inspire us, whether it’s a thought leader, author, artist, previous boss or family member, typically serve as a benchmark for which the candidate strives to reach.
+If your candidate mentions a role model who is known for their strong work ethic, stellar personal conduct, etc., you’re in good business!